-In 1962, Cesare Mondavi and his sons, Robert and Peter, bought 429 acres of To Kalon land and Stelling Extension land for their winery, Charles Krug.
+In 1962, Rosa Mondavi and her sons, Robert and Peter, bought 429 acres of To Kalon land and Stelling Extension land for their winery, Charles Krug.
 When Robert Mondavi struck out on his own, a contentious trial over compensation for Robert's years at Krug divided the family, and the prized land.
 When the case was settled in 1977, Robert added Krug's 429 acres to the existing 246 acres he had purchased separately for his winery.

 Today, Robert Mondavi Winery owns approximately 328 acres that never belonged to Crabb, but were part of the Stelling extension.
 Even so, Mondavi always spoke of it as part of To Kalon.
 Tim Mondavi once explained it by citing how vineyard boundaries evolve in Bordeaux: When one château buys its neighbor, that property becomes part of the estate.

 For a brief time, the acreage along the Napa River surrounding Opus One was also included on internal Robert Mondavi To Kalon Vineyard maps, but was later removed.
 Today, eight owners claim a portion of the vineyard, according to its historic boundaries: Mondavi, Opus One, MacDonald/Horton, Detert, Andy Beckstoffer, U.C.
 Davis, Wilsey/Traina and the Napa Valley Grape Growers.
 (Jeremy Nickel's land once belonged to Crabb, but his property is non-contiguous and, according to MacDonald's research, there is no evidence that it was planted to wine grapes until 1980.)